Yotpo + Attentive: The Retention Marketing Playbook

 What advice would you give to brands just starting to explore retention marketing strategies, and what are some key things they should keep in mind as they get started?

-There is a ton of knowledge, from experienced CSMs at companies like Attentive and Yotpo, to agencies, to communities of professionals (check out Eli Weiss’s CS newsletter) to quickly get up to speed on the basics.
+There is a ton of knowledge, from experienced CSMs at companies like Attentive and Yotpo, to agencies, to communities of professionals (check out Eli Weiss’s CX & Retention newsletter) to quickly get up to speed on the basics.

 But retention truly starts from understanding your customers.
 This involves watching them, talking to them, and experimenting with their preferences.
 However, don't assume they have all the explicit answers; instead, focus on understanding their pain points and gaps.
 Then, leverage experts in each problem area to discover available possibilities and solutions that fit both your customers' persona and your brand.